Embedding a card form

 Browser support

-Mollie Components supports the current and previous major release of the following browsers:
+Mollie JS supports the current and previous major release of the following browsers:

 • Chrome